The Most Insane Pest Control Ideas

 Weatherstripping not only helps keep warm or cool air inside your home, but it can also keep pests away.
 Make sure to keep weatherstripping in working order and replace any that is worn.
 You can weather strip a door with a simple-to-install kit.

 If rabbits or deer are getting into your prized plants, try a wire cloche.
 You can even make one yourself with some chicken wire.
-If deer are eating away at your young tree, try this simple fix.

 No matter how much you clean, you’ll never get rid of all the dust mites in your home but you can do things to minimize them.
 Make your own repellent spray for dust mites with essential oils such as lavender, eucalyptus, clove or peppermint.
 Mix a few drops in a spray bottle with some water and mist it on upholstered furniture, bedding and curtains.
 Here are more tips to get rid of dust mites in your home.